 English as a Second Language (ESL)

-We collaborate with the Princeton Public Library and Princeton University and offer our ESL students interaction with community members in an educational environment.
+- We collaborate with the Princeton Public Library and Princeton University to offer our ESL students opportunities to interact with the wider Princeton community in educational settings.

 Placement Test: Students new to the program must make an appointment to take a short placement test before enrolling.
-Please call 609-497-2100, ext.
-329, to make an appointment.
+Please call 609-686-5026 to make an appointment.

-Book fees: Book fees generally average $25-$35 per class in addition to the tuition.
+Material fees: Material fees generally average $25-$40 per class in addition to the tuition.
 Students must bring their own pens, pencils and notebooks for journal writing.